 Step 5 – Sharing Data Throughout Your Organization

-Other manufacturing engineers and executives may be interested in daily or weekly weld data as well.
+Other manufacturing engineers and executives may also be interested in daily or weekly weld data.
 In order to share with them, you can choose:

 - Emailed reports